modular/modular/LLCL/docs/WorkQueueNonblocking.md

 ## Introduction

-One of the key problems that a thread pool must solve is how they behave when an item of work they execute blocks its thread (e.g. on I/O).
+One of the key problems that a thread pool must solve is how they behave when an item of work they execute blocks its thread (for example on I/O).
 When this happens, the thread is implicitly taken out of the thread pool, and therefore the machine ends up being over- or under-utilized.